Learn about Australian immigration lawyers here

 When the going gets tough, the tough get going

-Immigration lawyers advise on both judicial review and merits review of applications.
+Immigration lawyers in Australia advise on both judicial review and merits review of applications.

-A judicial review involves finding error in the decision-making process whereas Merits Review involves an assessment of whether particular facts meet the criteria for the grant of an application.
+A judicial review involves finding errors in the decision-making process whereas a merits review involves an assessment of whether particular facts meet the criteria for the grant of an application.

 If you are applying for a visa for Australia you usually have one opportunity to apply for a visa at the Department of Home Affairs.

-If you are not successful, you may (not always!) have an opportunity to seek review (Merits Review) of the decision by the Administrative Appeals Tribunal (or in limited cases the Immigration Assessing Authority (IAA).
+If you are not successful, you may (not always!) have an opportunity to seek a review (merits review) of the decision by the Administrative Appeals Tribunal, or in limited cases the Immigration Assessing Authority (IAA).